Volunteer with lions in South Africa

 Accommodation and Food

-You stay in comfortable, brand new accommodation located at the heart of the sanctuary with other volunteers and some staff.
-The house boasts wifi, electric blankets on the beds, a fully equipped kitchen and bathroom, as well as stunning views out towards the lions.
+You stay in comfortable accommodation located at the heart of the sanctuary with other volunteers and some staff.
+The house boasts wifi, electric blankets on the beds, a fully equipped kitchen and bathroom, as well as stunning views out over the sanctuary.
 There is plenty of space to relax, cook a good South African braai and swim in the on-site swimming pool.
 If you don’t fancy cooking, you can enjoy discounts at the LIONSROCK lodge restaurant.
-A food budget is provided for you to choose the foods that you want on the weekly shopping trip for supplies.

-- Become part of an international charity’s effort to improve the welfare of abused animals worldwide
+- Become part of an international charity’s effort to improve the welfare of abused animals worldwide, and make an essential contribution to the rehabilitation of big cats in South Africa.

-- Get some great first hand experience of animal welfare and animal management- perfect for those looking for some experience alongside their studies
+- Gain a practical insight into animal welfare and animal management – perfect for those looking for some experience alongside their studies.

-- Live on site with the lions, tigers, cheetah and leopards right nearby
+- Live on site alongside the lions, tigers, cheetahs and leopards.

-- Enjoy the stunning experience of a South African sunset, from the top of the LIONSROCK mountain or over the sanctuary itself
+- Experience a stunning South African sunset from the top of LIONSROCK Mountain, or overlooking the sanctuary itself.

 Whyshould I do this?